LLNL/zfp/docs/source/issues.rst

-Another obvious problem: Please make sure that |zfp| is told whether the data to compress is an array of single- (32-bit) or double-precision (64-bit) values, e.g. by specifying the -f or -d options to the zfp executable or by passing the appropriate :c:type:`zfp_type` to the C functions.
+Another obvious problem: Please make sure that |zfp| is told whether the data to compress is an array of single- (32-bit) or double-precision (64-bit) values, e.g. by specifying the :option:`-f` or :option:`-d` options to the :program:`zfp` executable or by passing the appropriate :c:type:`zfp_type` to the C functions.

 -------------------------------------------------------------------------------